TotallyNotTeo/oats-jenkins-alphabet/README.md

-# Oats Jenkins Alphabets
+# Oats Jenkins Alphabet
-Python scripts that turn your keyboard into all the new alphabets created by Oats Jenkins on youtube (FULL Credit to him)
+Python scripts that turn your keyboard into the new alphabet created by Oats Jenkins on youtube (FULL Credit to him)

 If you know how to use python:\
 Download the alphabet file and run as administrator (you must run from terminal if on mac)